20 Steps to Effective DIY Investing

 I love Roth money.
-I love it so much I slashed my net worth by a six-figure sum to have more.
+I love it so much I slashed my net worth by over $200,000 to have more.
 But if you are earning a physician’s salary, you’re probably better off with traditional contributions, taking a tax deduction now while you are in a high tax bracket.
 The future is uncertain, but most of us can expect to be in a lower tax bracket in retirement.
 This is especially true if early retirement is potentially in your future.
 It’s not unreasonable to plan to live quite comfortably and pay zero federal income tax as an early retiree.

 If you plan to work for 30+ years, maxing out all your tax deferred space, you could easily end up with millions.
 Your impressive balance will ensure that you remain in a high tax bracket starting the year after you turn 70.5 and Required Minimum Distributions are in place.
 If this is you, Roth contributions would be a reasonable consideration, despite your lofty current tax bracket.

 10. Determine if you have money left over.

 One of the best features of accounts like a 401(k) is that you never see or handle the money.
 It’s invested on your behalf without a pit stop in your checking account.
 What you do with the other money that comes in the form of a paycheck is up to you.
 You may be aggressively paying down debt, or saving for a down payment on a home, or a grand vacation.